Shotokan Karate

 The Kru Ba.
 Photos and story of the Muay Thai Monks on horseback who work against drug violence around the Thai Burmese border areas.
 Link takes you to my Kickboxing syllabus page for the story.

 Can a computer predict a fight outcome?
 Computer Fight Simulation.
 From Dr. Bookspan's column, The Fitness Fixer™ which ran on Healthline.com from 2006 to 2010.
 Archived on BlogSpot.
 When Healthline ended the column they removed all the movies, comments, and most accompanying illustrations and photos.
 Later, they removed the articles and put their own articles on the same links.
-A few, including this one, are left on the BlogSpot archive for Fitness Fixers on Martial Arts.
+A few, including this one, are (hopefully still) left on the BlogSpot archive for Fitness Fixers on Martial Arts.
 Formatting and links were not preserved.

 Thaipusam festival.
 Pious Hindus walk miles pierced with hundreds of skewers.
 Read why: Thaipusam - Exercise of Body and Spirit.
 Archived on Blogspot.